Recognition of New Zealand near coastal qualifications

 Under subsection 15(2) of the Trans-Tasman Mutual Recognition Act 1997 (TTMRA), if you are registered to practice an occupation in New Zealand you are entitled to practice an equivalent occupation in Australia.

 If you hold a domestic New Zealand certificate of competency, you will need to get your certificate recognised to work on an Australian-flagged ship or domestic commercial vessel.

 Under the TTMRA, you will receive a letter of registration that states the same conditions, endorsements and limitations that are on your New Zealand certificate.
 Your certificate will need to be valid in order for your application to be considered.
-A letter of registration, except for New Zealand legacy certificates, will be valid for a maximum of five years or till the expiry date of the certificate that it recognises.
+A letter of registration for a legacy or perpetual certificate will be valid for a maximum of five years and for every other certificate the letter will be valid until the expiry date of the certificate that it recognises.

 Your letter of registration can only be used for service on Australian registered ships engaged on Australian near coastal voyages within the exclusive economic zone (EEZ).